-first-party context and many policies are hybrids that do not fall neatly in one category or the other, insurance policies are often categorized as either all-risk or named-peril policies.
+Although the distinction between all-risk and named-peril policies is based on conceptual frameworks that developed largely in the first-party context and many policies are hybrids that do not fall neatly in one category or the other, insurance policies are often categorized as either all-risk or named-peril policies.

 All-risk policies typically cover all risks in a particular category unless they are expressly excluded.
-For example, the classic all-risk property policy covers "all risk of direct physical loss or damage" to covered property unless excluded.
-These policies are said to offer broad and comprehensive coverage.
+For example, the classic all-risk property policy covers "all risk of direct physical loss or damage" to covered property unless excluded.166 These policies are said to offer broad and comprehensive coverage.167

 Named-peril policies, on the other hand, cover only specified "perils" or risks.
 In the traditional property context, this may have been wind, storm, and fire, with some policies covering floods while others do not.
-Unlike all-risk policies, named-peril policies do not typically provide coverage for risks other than the named perils.
+Unlike all-risk policies, named-peril policies do not typically provide coverage for risks other than the named perils.168

-163. See, e.g., City of Burlington v.
+^{166.} See, e.g., City of Burlington v.
 Indem.
 Ins.
 Co. of N. Am., 332 F.3d 38, 47 (2d Cir.
 2003) ("All-risk policies . . . cover all risks except those that are specifically excluded.").

-164. See, e.g., Villa Los Alamos Homeowners Ass'n v.
+^{167.} See, e.g., Villa Los Alamos Homeowners Ass'n v.
 State Farm Gen. Ins.
 Co., 130 Cal.
 Rptr.
 3d 374, 382 (Ct.
 App.
 2011) ("Coverage language in an all risk . . . policy is quite broad, generally insuring against all losses not expressly excluded.").
 See generally 7 COUCH ON INSURANCE § 101:7 (3d ed.
 2011).

-165. See, e.g., Burrell Commc'ns Grp. v.
+^{168.} See, e.g., Burrell Commc'ns Grp. v.
 Safeco Ins., No. 94 C 3070, 1995 U.S. Dist.
-LEXIS 11699, at \3 (N.D.
+LEXIS 11699, at 3 (N.D.
 Ill.
 Aug.
 10, 1995) (the insurance policy at issue was "an enumerated perils policy, meaning that only certain named perils are covered").
 See generally 4 JEFFREY E. THOMAS, NEW APPLEMAN ON INSURANCE LAW LIBRARY EDITION § 29.01(3)(b)(1) (2020) ("'named peril' policies . . . cover only the damages that result from specific categories of risks, and 'all risks' policies . . . cover the damages from all risks except those specifically excluded by the policy").
 A number of cases have decided that crime policies may contain specific policy definitions that limit coverage by the type of cyber or computer fraud loss and the methods by which the crime is perpetrated.
 See, e.g., Sanderina, LLC v.
 Great Am.
 Ins.
-Co., No. 218CV00772JADDJA, 2019 WL 4307854, at \3-4 (D. Nev.
+Co., No. 218CV00772JADDJA, 2019 WL 4307854, at 3-4 (D. Nev.
 Sept.
-11, 2019) (denying coverage for losses sustained when a third party posing as the company owner tricked an employee into transferring money to the imposter because the scheme did not fit the definitions for the three relevant policy provisions: (1) "emails containing directions are not similar to checks or drafts" under the forgery provision; (2) no "direct access" to the company's computer system occurred as required by the computer fraud provision; and (3) the instructions were not sent to a "financial institution" or without "knowledge or consent" as required by the funds-transfer fraud provision); G&G Oil Co. of Ind. v.
-Cont'l W. Ins.
-Co., 145 N.E.3d 842, 847 (Ind.
-Ct.
-App.
-2020), reh'g denied (June 4, 2020) (finding no coverage for ransomware attack under "Computer Fraud" provision because although it was illegal to hijack the insured's computer system, there was no fraud because there was no deception involved in the hijacker's ransom demands); see also Response in Opposition to Plaintiff's Motion
+11, 2019) (denying coverage for losses sustained when a third party posing as the company owner tricked an employee into transferring money to the imposter because the scheme did not fit the definitions for the three relevant policy provisions: (1) "emails containing directions are not similar to checks or drafts" under the forgery provision; (2) no "direct access" to the company's computer system occurred as required by the computer fraud provision; and (3) the instructions were not sent to a "financial institution" or without "knowledge or consent" as required by the funds-transfer fraud provision); Ryeco, LLC v.
+Selective Ins.
+Co., No. CV 20-3182, 2021 WL 1923028,